jonas4climate/PhysicsSim/README.md

 The simulator comes with a variety of features including
 - extensive output/logging
-- collision detection and handling (physically accurate merging)
+- collision detection and handling (physically accurate inelastic collision)
 - easy and centralized customizability in the [Setup class](src/main/java/physicssim/Setup.java)
 - real-time mode